The Impact of 5G and AI on Telecom Networks

 Ways AI in 5G networks unlocks new business models for operators

 The network slicing opens the door for new services that wouldn’t be possible otherwise.
 One of these services is NaaS.
-It is a model where instead of simply selling connectivity, operators can provide customized, on-demand network services tailored to particular needs.
+It is a cloud service model where instead of simply selling connectivity, operators can provide customized, on-demand network services from the cloud, tailored to particular needs.
 For example, you might use NaaS when planning a major tech conference to offer high-speed, customized connectivity for all attendees.
-Instead of providing basic Internet access, you can set up dedicated network slices for various goals — one for live-streaming keynote sessions, another for interactive audience apps, and a separate one for staff communication.
+Instead of providing basic Internet access, you can set up dedicated network slices in the cloud for various goals — one for live-streaming keynote sessions, another for interactive audience apps, and a separate one for staff communication.

 Since NaaS provides more than just basic connectivity, it requires additional capabilities like network management, resource orchestration (allocating and managing network resources across different services), and automation.
 A regular platform for these purposes will be insufficient.
 According to Comarch’s research, most operators (47%) use a hybrid approach when building a special NaaS platform.
 The approach is a combination of best-of-breed and best-of-suite solutions.
 Best-of-breed allows operators to choose the best individual components from different vendors.
 It is a flexible choice in terms of upgrades and replacements.
 However, integration is often pretty complex.
 On the other hand, best-of-suite offers a more integrated, pre-packaged solution from a single vendor, which simplifies management but can limit flexibility.